microsoft/pxt-arcade/docs/skillmap/jungle/jungle6.md

 ## Finished

-When you're done playing your game, click **Finish** to return to the main page to learn how to add more levels!
+When you're done playing your game, click **Done** to return to the main page to learn how to add more levels!